datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 Now, we need to guarantee uniqueness of the rows: let's not forget column `item_id` for that, which then must be part of the primary key (but not in the partition key).
+_Observe that this choice of primary key does not contain fields that are subject to being edited in the app - that would be an incompatible situation._

 We anticipate that we will be using a TIMEUUID for the `item_id` column, which allows for a meaningful time-ordering: so we decide that we will want to get earlier todo items